GlacioHack/xdem/doc/source/data.md

-(data-example)=
+(data-examples)=

-# Data example
+# Data examples

-xDEM uses and proposes several data example to manipulate and test the features and workflows.
+xDEM uses and proposes several data examples to manipulate and test the features and workflows.

 ## Description